panchel/daily-pennsylvanian-headline-scraper/README.md

 This template includes a sample workflow to demonstrate the core git scraping capabilities.
 Read on to learn how to customize it!

+## Chelsea's Modifications
+I edited the scrape_data_point() function inside the script.py script to grab all the headlines of articles listed on the first page of the Opinion page.
+First, I changed the requests link to be https://www.thedp.com/section/opinion to grab info from only the opinion page.
+Then, I grab all <h3> elements listed under class "standard-link", which I found by inspecting the Opinion page.
+I finally loop through each of these elements to grab the stripped version of their Title text.
+It cleans the text for any extra spaces.
+I return this list of titles and save it to a new file path data/daily_penn_opinion_headlines.json.

 ## Overview

 The workflow defined in `.github/workflows/scrape.yaml` runs on a defined schedule to: